-Once you’re clear on what worked in 2020, you can start planning for 2021.
-Most of it will likely like the 2.0 version of 2020, so you’ll still want to have the same approach to supporting your audience during a pandemic that you’ve had up until now.
-You’ll have to be nimble about when things change, but if this year taught us anything, it’s how to adapt.
+Once you’re clear on what worked in 2022, you can start planning for 2023.
+You’ll have to be nimble when things change, but if these past few years taught us anything, it’s how to adapt.

 December is a great time to plan your therapy content calendar for next year.

 Start with the calendar holidays and social media holidays that make sense for your business.

 Add content that relates to your business cycle and projects.

 Add content to promote your services and sales cycle.